marzneshin/docs/content/docs/contribution-guideline/_index.md

 {{< callout type="warning" >}}

-Please don't open issues solely intended to **ask a question**.
-Instead, use one of the following ways to ask:
+Please refrain from opening issues solely to **ask a question**.
+Instead, use one of the following methods:

-- Ask on our telegram group: [@marzneshins](https://t.me/marzneshins)
+- Ask in our Telegram group: [@marzneshins](https://t.me/marzneshins)
-- Ask on our [GitHub Discussions](https://github.com/khodedawsh/marzneshin/discussions) for long term discussion or larger questions.
+- Use our [GitHub Discussions](https://github.com/khodedawsh/marzneshin/discussions) long-term discussions or more complex questions.

 {{< /callout >}}